nus-cs2113-AY2122S1/tp/docs/team/joshualeeky.md

 1. The refactoring of the Parser class to help with overall neatness of the project.
 2. The printing of currency in a user-friendly manner including the HashMap of the various currency ISO-codes and symbols.
 3. Implementation of `last` for expenses to allow users to delete or view their most recently added expense.
+4. Implemented a check to ensure that the people added into a trip or expense do not contain people with the same name.
-4. Implementation of the command `-cancel` which allows users to abort a process when asked to correct an erroneous input (completed in collaboration with @yeezao).
+5. Implementation of the command `-cancel` which allows users to abort a process when asked to correct an erroneous input (completed in collaboration with @yeezao).